Drop your Decoder: Pre-training with Bag-of-Word Prediction for Dense Passage Retrieval: Experiments

 \subsection{Experiment Settings}

 \paragraph{\textbf{Pre-training}} Wikipedia \cite{wikidump} and Bookcorpus \cite{zhu2015bookcorpus}, the original BERT training sets, are used as pre-training corpora, which are commonly adopted in previous retrieval pre-trainings \cite{gao2021condenser, liu2022retromae, lu2021less}.
 The \texttt{BERT-base-uncased} checkpoint is used to initialize the encoder for saving computation.
 The model is pre-trained using the AdamW optimizer for 20 epochs, with a learning rate of 3e-4, a batch size of 2048, and a maximum sequence length of 512.
-Following previous in-domain pre-training settings \cite{gao2021condenser, liu2022retromae, lu2021less, wang2022simlm}, MS-MARCO corpus \cite{tri2016msmarco} is also used when evaluating the MS-MARCO benchmark.
+Following previous in-domain pre-training settings \cite{gao2021condenser, liu2022retromae, lu2021less, wang2022simlm, yu2024corpus_specific_vocabularies}, MS-MARCO corpus \cite{tri2016msmarco} is also used when evaluating the MS-MARCO benchmark for making fair comparisons with existing works \cite{gao2021condenser, liu2022retromae, wang2022simlm}.
 All pre-training hyper-parameters are kept the same, except the maximum sequence length is cut to 144.

 \paragraph{\textbf{Evaluation}} We conduct supervised evaluations on several large-scale web search and open-domain QA datasets, including MS-MARCO passage ranking \cite{tri2016msmarco}, Natural Questions (NQ) \cite{tom2019nq} and TriviaQA \cite{Mandar2017TriviaQA}.
-The metrics of Mean Reciprocal Rank (MRR@k) and Recall (R@k) are reported, following \cite{gao2022unsupervised}.
-We fine-tune MS-MARCO with a batch size of 64, a learning rate of 2e-5, and a passage group size of 16 for 3 epochs.
+The metrics of Mean Reciprocal Rank (MRR@k) and Recall (R@k) are reported by following \cite{gao2022unsupervised}.
+We fine-tune MS-MARCO with a batch size of 64, a learning rate of 2e-5, and a negative size of 15 for 3 epochs.
 Following \cite{karpukhin2020dpr}, we utilize the DPR-Wiki versions of NQ and TriviaQA benchmarks and evaluate retrieval performances.
 We fine-tuned NQ and TriviaQA with the same hyper-parameters, except that the learning rate is 5e-6, and the number of training epochs is 20.
 Retrievers are fine-tuned with ANCE manners \cite{xiong2020ance} by following \cite{gao2021condenser, gao2022unsupervised, liu2022retromae}.
-Following \cite{gao2021condenser, liu2022retromae}, both BM25 negatives and retriever-mined negatives are used in fine-tuning stages for fair comparisons.
+Following \cite{gao2021condenser, liu2022retromae}, both BM25 negatives and retriever-mined negatives from previous stage are used in fine-tuning stages for fair comparisons.
 A large-scale heterogeneous zero-shot benchmark BEIR \cite{thakur2021beir} is also used to evaluate the out-of-domain transferability of our method.
 Normalized Discounted Cumulative Gain (NDCG@10) is used as the metric for BEIR.